edura-labs/smart_school_app/README.md

 # INTRODUCTION

-📱**Smart School App** is an open-source project for a mobile application prototype for smart schools to help with managing student personal data, results, textbooks/outlines/books, time-table and many others.
+📱**Smart School App** is an open-source project for a mobile application prototype for smart schools to enable their students to easily access and manage activities, resources and student data from their mobile phone

 ## Supported Platforms